 This distrust is one of the major problems for companies that invest in autonomous vehicles.

 14. 75% of surveyed Americans said they want Congress to hold off on driverless cars until they are proven safe.

 In the Public Policy Polling in 2018, the Consumer Watchdog Director noted that people feel the AV START Act is inadequate and that the Senate should listen to the people since the technology isn’t ready for deployment yet.

 Around 79% of voters showed concern for their safety as a passenger, and 6% of them weren’t concerned at all.
 Another 59% think that self-driving cars won’t be safe enough to use during their lifetime.

-The top 3 benefits they think driverless vehicles would bring is less stressful transportation (44% of respondents), increased road safety (42% of respondents), and lower insurance costs (39% of respondents).
+The top three benefits they think driverless vehicles would bring are less stressful transportation (44% of respondents), increased road safety (42% of respondents), and lower insurance costs (39% of respondents).